Situational Crime Prevention, Community Crime Prevention

 Offenders and the Probation Service (From Race and Probation, P 25-40, 2006, Sam

 Lewis, Peter Raynor, et al., eds. - David Smith

 Abstract: Research findings show that even since the 1998 Crime and Disorder Act, many racially motivated offenses are undetected; and if they are identified, probation officers are anxious and uncertain about how to deal with probationers whose attitudes and beliefs about race they find offensive.
 Among the findings of such research is that racism is rarely the only motivation of such offenders.
-Typically, racism is a symptom of feelings of dispossession, low self-esteem, and resentment/rage that stems from the sense of being a victim of abusive treatment.
-A second finding is that the portrayal of racist violence as a "hate crime" in which a victim who is unknown to the offender is targeted because of his/her race is not a useful profile of the offense.
+A second finding is that the portrayal of racist violence as a "hate crime" in which a victim who is unknown to the motivated offender is targeted because of his/her race is not a useful profile of the offense.
 Most often racially motivated offenders know their victims, albeit not very well.
 A third finding is that few racially motivated offenders regard themselves as racists; and another finding is that moralizing about the evils of racism with such probationers is more likely to be met with defiance rather than a change in attitude.
-A fifth finding is that racist violence is usually the outcome of intense and complex emotions that can lead to violence under certain conditions.

 Symbolic, relational, and ideological signifiers of bias-motivated offenders: toward a strategy of assessment. - Dunbar E, Department of Psychology/Center for the Study and Resolution of Interethnic/Interracial Conflict, University of California